Green ways to deal with garden waste in Bristol

 Adding layer of organic material, called mulch, helps retain moisture in the soil, improves soil fertility and health, and reduces weed growth when applied to the soil surface.
 You can buy bags of mulch in a garden centre, or obtain it for free by using grass cuttings, leaves, and other garden waste to keep your beds healthy and nutrient-rich.

 Let the grass grow

-If you can, reduce how often you mow the lawn.
-Let the grass grow for a while to create a mini meadow in your garden which small creatures will love.
-Wildflowers already in your lawn will grab their opportunity to bloom and the long grass will create a sheltered environment for insects.
+Reduce how often you mow the lawn and let the grass grow for a while to create a wild patch.
+Small creatures will love this haven in your garden!
+Wildflowers already in your lawn will grab their opportunity to bloom and the long grass will create a much-needed environment for insects.

 More uses for garden waste